-2021 saw the BFB embark on smolt monitoring to help improve smolt survival (further information in section 5.5 Smolt passage), however national and Moray-Firth wide projects can really improve understanding of salmon and sea trout ecology, behaviour and pressures.
+National and Moray-Firth wide projects can really improve our understanding of salmon and sea trout ecology, behaviour and pressures.
 For example the Missing Salmon Alliance- Moray Firth Tracking Project [3]- highlighted that the majority of smolts from the neighbouring Ness and Conon travel East and North-Eastwards towards Fraserburgh (before heading north (Figure 8).